The MCLE Project

 THE RESEARCH TEAM

-Leslie Dietiker, email@example.com, is an assistant professor in mathematics education at Boston University and is a former high school math teacher and curriculum writer.
+Leslie Dietiker, firstname.lastname@example.org, is an associate professor in mathematics education at Boston University and is a former high school math teacher and curriculum writer.
 She is interested in learning how to improve the quality and structure of mathematics curriculum as found in textbooks, lesson plans, and enacted in classrooms.
 You can learn more about her research, teaching, and curriculum here.

 Hector Nieves, firstname.lastname@example.org, is a doctoral student at Boston University studying mathematics education, with an interest in the effects of learning communities in math classrooms on students’ mathematical self-identity.
 Previously, he taught math in Los Angeles at the middle and high school level.